google/loaner/docs/setup_guide.md

 #### loaner/web_app/constants.py

-+   **`APP_DOMAIN`** is the Google domain in which you run G Suite with Chrome Enterprise.
-For example, if you arrange G Suite for the domain `mycompany.com` use that domain name in this string constant.
++   **`APP_DOMAINS`** is a list of domains you would like to have access to this deployment of Grab n Go.
+The primary domain should be listed first, this is the Google domain in which you run G Suite with Chrome Enterprise.
+For example, if you arrange G Suite for the domain `mycompany.com` use that domain name as the first value in this list constant.

     Note: If you'd like to run this program on more than one domain, please see the "Multi-domain Support" section at the bottom of this doc.